-- Does the project description render it probable that the project contains potential for scientific progress, innovation and originality (theoretical, methodical and empirical)? - Does it display innovative research as opposed to expanding on already ongoing research? - Does the project description render it probable that the project contributes to internationalisation of Danish research? - Does the project description contain: - a clear and well-defined research question and objective? - a description of state of the art and/or the scientific challenges within the project's research area, and the project's potential related contribution? - consistent and suitable hypotheses? - an account of the theoretical and/or methodological foundation, including an argumentation for the relevance of proposed activities in relation to this foundation? - If relevant to the project: Is there an argument for the correlation between the project's hypothesis, theory and method? - If relevant to the project: Is there a sufficient description of the project's empirical material or data foundation, including any pilot projects and/or any preliminary data? - If relevant: Is there sufficient synergy between the individual parts of the project?
+- Does the project description document that the project contains potential for scientific progress, innovation and originality (theoretical, methodical and empirical)? - Does it display innovative research as opposed to expanding on already ongoing research? - Does the project description document that the project contributes to internationalisation of Danish research? - Does the project description contain: - a clear and defined research question and objective? - a description of state of the art and/or the scientific challenges within the project's research area, and the project's potential related contribution? - consistent and suitable hypotheses? - an account of the theoretical and/or methodical foundation, including an argumentation for the relevance of proposed activities in relation to this foundation? - If relevant to the project: Is there an argument for the correlation between the project's hypothesis, theory and method? - If relevant to the project: Is there a sufficient description of the project's empirical material or data foundation, including any pilot projects and/or any preliminary data? - If relevant: Is there sufficient synergy between the individual parts of the project?

-For applications to DFF | Technical and Production Sciences, a further special criterion is applicable: Is the project motivated by a desire to solve a specific problem, or does the project have a clear application perspective?
+For applications to DFF | Technology and Production Sciences, a further criterion is particularly applicable: Is the project motivated by a desire to solve a specific problem or does the project have a clear application perspective?